saltstack/salt/doc/ref/states/ordering.rst

 .. note::

-    This document represents behavior exhibited by Salt requisites as of version 0.9.7 of Salt.
+    The behavior of requisites changed in version 0.9.7 of Salt.
+This documentation applies to requisites in version 0.9.7 and later.

 Often when setting up states any single action will require or depend on another action.
 Salt allows for the building of relationships between states